 We started out with a 3-room Bed and Breakfast Rome Italy.
 Below is a photo of the original living room in 2002.

-Our little B&B has grown since then, into a small boutique B&B (and it now looks a lot different from this photo!)
+Our little B&B grew into a small boutique B&B (and eventually looked a lot different from this photo!)

-In the years since we started, and have renovated and grown, I have seen from the ground up what it means to open and run a bed and breakfast Rome Italy.
+We spent years renovating and growing, and I saw from the ground up what it means to open and run a bed and breakfast Rome Italy.

 And believe me, they are not all created equal.